Review & Compare Mini Projectors

 |270||USB, HDMI, Composite (A/V), VGA (RGB), iPod/iPhone/Smartphone Compatible, Audio Out, Remote Control, Carry Bag Included||$$$|

-There are three major competing image technologies used in modern mini projectors, picking the best one comes down the personal preference:
+There are three major competing image technologies used in modern small projectors, picking the best one comes down your personal preference:

 DLP (Digital Light Processing)

 DLP, short for Digital Light Processing, created and commercialised by Texas Instruments and is used in rear projection TVs and modern colour digital projectors.
-For most manufacturers it is the lighting technology of choice to use.
+Most projector manufacturers on the market today utilize DLP lighting technology.

 It works by creating the image with microscopically small mirrors laid out in a matrix format on a semiconductor chip called the Digital Micromirror Device (DMD).

-DLP has been around since the late 1980’s, however it’s only recently with the replacement of the mechanical spinning colour wheel and light lamp combination that DLP used to rely upon with newer coloured LEDs and Lasers that has made this technology much smaller platforms and affordable for inclusion into small projectors.
+DLP has been around since the late 1980’s, however it’s only recently with the replacement of the mechanical spinning colour wheel and light lamp combination that DLP used to rely upon with newer coloured LEDs and Lasers that has made this technology much smaller platforms and affordable.

-DLP offers the best, smooth, jitter free images with excellent grayscale linearity.
-And the thing is there are no replacements of light bulbs in the new ranges of DLP projectors, so this technology is quite economical.
+DLP offers the smooth, jitter free images with excellent grayscale linearity.
+There is also no need to replace light bulbs when this technology is used in projectors unlike older technology.
+DLP as a technology is quite economical.

 Laser Beam-Steering Projection